-GONESSE, France (AP) _ An Air France Concorde en route to New York crashed outside Paris shortly after takeoff Tuesday, slamming into a hotel and a restaurant.
+GONESSE, France (AP) _ An Air France Concorde en route to New York City crashed outside Paris shortly after takeoff Tuesday, slamming into a hotel and a restaurant.
 At least 113 people were killed when the charter flight of German tourists went down in the first-ever crash of the supersonic jet.

 All passengers aboard Flight AF4590 were German, Air France said.
-The plane had been chartered by Peter Deilmann Shipping Co., a German tour group, and the passengers were on their way to New York to join a cruise ship.
+The plane had been chartered by Peter Deilmann Shipping Co., a German tour company, and the passengers were on their way to New York to join a cruise ship.